 March 08, 2017

 Recently I had the privilege of catching up with Lexi at the great Iowa State Fair.
 A fair that I have been at nearly every year of my life and that holds a near and dear place in my heart.
 It is also a home for 11 days to hundreds or even thousands of families who show livestock there each year.
 Families who work together day in and day out.
 Families like the Mareks.
-The Marek sisters head home to help their dad in the barn the week before the fair, packing up the pigs, enough jeans and boots for a small army of future FarmHers, food, extended family and a lot of love.
-They head out for the fair days before it starts to get their animals loaded in, and all settled in the camper, right there on the camp grounds.
+The Marek sisters work all year to prepare their animals for the fair and as it takes a team effort to pack up the pigs, enough jeans and boots for a small army of future FarmHers, food, extended family and a lot of love.
+They head out for the fair days before it starts to get their animals loaded in, and all settled in the camper, right there on the campgrounds.
 On any given day of the fair you can find a Marek chatting with a friend in one of the pig barns, showing a pig, cleaning a pig, catching a quick nap or eating a meal together.
 The barns are full of life and it was a pleasure to get a little peek of life into that stockshow and fair life with my camera!

-On August 12, 2016, sixteen years after her first show at the Fair, I caught up with Lexi as she was getting ready to show a different calico pig, Phillip.
-She was in the barns working alongside her sisters, mom and dad to get Phillip ready for her final show.
+On August 12, 2016, sixteen years after her first show at the Fair, I caught up with Lexi as she was getting ready to show a different calico pig named Philip.
+She was in the barns working alongside her sisters, mom, and dad to get Philip ready for her final show.
 At age 21, she has aged out of FFA and the ability to show livestock through the organization.
-Her years of working in the barns at home, and traveling the country with her family and their pigs has come to a culmination at one of her favorite places, the Iowa State Fair.
+Her years of working in the barns at home, and traveling the country with her family and their pigs have come to a culmination at one of her favorite places, the Iowa State Fair.
 Not knowing much about pig shows, I followed with my camera as the family did the final preparations on Phillip, brushing him and sprucing him up for the ring.
-Lexi then led him to the ring with her boyfriend (also a pig farmer), next oldest sister Macy and her dad close by.
+Lexi then led him to the ring with her next oldest sister Macy and her dad by her side.
 She went into the chute, waiting her turn in the ring and the rest of their family made their way over to “Marek corner”

 We had a few hours before the Grand Drive so Lexi took a little of her precious time to show me one of her favorite things about the fair….the pulled pork macaroni at The Rib Shack.
 She says it’s a fair “must” and after trying it, clearly she was right.